HostOncilla/roundcube-account_info/README.md

 * Rename the plugin folder to `account_info`
 * Upload `account_info` folder to your Roundcube `plugins` directory
 * Add `account_info` to `$config['plugins']` in your Roundcube `config/main.inc.php`

+## Configuration

+You can customize some settings :

+* Rename config.inc.php.dist to config.inc.php
+* Edit config.inc.php as you fancy